1995parham-learning/1995parham-learning.github.io/content/Finance/Glossary.md

 Investing and trading are two different methods of attempting to profit in the financial markets.
 Both investors and traders seek profits through market participation.
 Investors generally seek _larger returns over an extended period_ through buying and holding.
 Traders, by contrast, take advantage of both rising and falling markets to enter and exit positions over a _shorter time frame, taking smaller, more frequent profits_.

-## Margin and Margnig Trading
+## Margin and Marging Trading

 Margin refers to the amount of equity an investor has in their brokerage account.
 "To buy on margin" means to use the money borrowed from a broker to purchase securities.
 You must have a margin account to do so, rather than a standard brokerage account.
-A margin account is a brokerage account in which the broker lends the investor money to buy more securities than what they could otherwise buy with the balance in their account.
+A margin account is a brokerage account in which **the broker lends the investor money to buy more securities than what they could otherwise buy with the balance in their account**.

 ## Market Making